 At the brightness before him, there passed by clouds, hail, and coals of fire.

-The Lord thundered in the heavens, the Most High gave forth his voice,
+The Lord thundered in the heavens, the Most High uttered his voice,

 And he sent forth his arrows and scattered them, lightnings he multiplied and confounded them.

 Then the wellsprings of the sea were revealed.
-The foundations of the world were uncovered by thy rebuke, O Lord, at the breath of the wind of thy wrath.
+The foundations of the earth were uncovered by thy rebuke, O Lord, at the breath of the wind of thy wrath.

-He sent from on high, he took me; he drew me out of many waters.
+He sent from on high and he took me; he drew me out of many waters.

-He will deliver me from my strong enemy, from those who hate me, for they are too strong for me.
+He delivered me from my strong enemy, from those who hated me, for they were too strong for me.

 They overtook me in the day of my affliction, but the Lord became my support.